thoughton/simple-opt-tlh/doc/interface.md

 language delimits words with spaces (i.e. "when i was a child..." vs.
-"子供時代に..."), that the font used is fixed-width, and that every character occupies one column (that is, there are no ｗｉｄｅ characters, combining diacritics, etc). if these assumptions do not apply to your use case, you should use an alternative method for usage printing.
+"子供時代に..."), that the font used is fixed-width, and that every character occupies one column (that is, there are no ｗｉｄｅ characters, combining diacritics, etc) and one byte (no multi-byte utf-8 characters). if these assumptions do not apply to your use case, you should use an alternative method for usage printing.